 Prior to joining Morrison & Foerster in 1999, Mr. Acker spent ten years as a federal prosecutor in the U.S. Attorney’s Offices for the District of Columbia and the Southern District of California.
 He is a past Lawyer Representative to the Ninth Circuit Judicial Conference for the Southern District of California, and also a Master in the Louis Welsh Inn of Court, San Diego Chapter.

 Mr. Acker was Phi Beta Kappa at the University of California at Berkeley where he received his B.S.
 He received his J.D., cum laude, from the University of Michigan Law School, where he served as an Associate Editor of the Michigan Law Review and was elected to the Order of the Coif.

 Eric Acker received a 2012 California Lawyer Attorney of the Year Award for his successful defense of Novell in a copyright and licensing jury trial.
-He also was named the 2014 Best Lawyers in America San Diego Litigation Patent Lawyer of the Year.
-He is also recommended as a leading lawyer by Best Lawyers in America 2009–2017 and Legal 500 US 2013, and was named a “California Local Litigation Star” in the 2013–2016 issues of Benchmark Litigation.
+He also was named the Best Lawyers in America San Diego Litigation Patent Lawyer of the Year in 2014 and San Diego Litigation – Intellectual Property Lawyer of the Year in 2018.
+He is also recommended as a leading lawyer by Best Lawyers in America 2009–2019 and Legal 500 US 2013, and was named a “California Local Litigation Star” in the 2013–2016 issues of Benchmark Litigation.

 Eric Acker Admitted to American College of Trial Lawyers

 ©1996-2019 Morrison & Foerster LLP.
 All rights reserved.